microsoft/healthkit-on-fhir/DiabetesDeviceToFHIR.md

 1. If the vendor integrates their mobile app with the Health app on iPhone, then a developer could:

-   1. write an app, such as the sample provided in this repo, for Apple HealthKit to ingest high frequency data to [Azure IoMT Connector to Azure FHIR](https://github.com/microsoft/iomt-fhir/) and low frequency data to Azure FHIR directly.
+   1. write an app, such as the sample provided in this repo, for Apple HealthKit to ingest high frequency data to [Azure IoMT Connector](https://github.com/microsoft/iomt-fhir/) and low frequency data to Azure FHIR directly.

 We recommend **option #2**, as illustrated in the above diagram, for the following reasons: